-The 12th Fire and Forest Meteorology Symposium is sponsored by the American Meteorological Society and organized by the AMS Committee on Agricultural and Forest Meteorology.
+The 12th Fire and Forest Meteorology Symposium was sponsored by the American Meteorological Society and organized by the AMS Committee on Agricultural and Forest Meteorology.

-The Fourth Conference on Atmospheric Biogeosciences is sponsored by the American Meteorological Society and organized by the AMS Board on Atmospheric Biogeosciences.
+The Fourth Conference on Atmospheric Biogeosciences was sponsored by the American Meteorological Society and organized by the AMS Board on Atmospheric Biogeosciences.

-There are several sponsorship opportunities available at the 33rd Conference on Agricultural and Forest Meteorology/12th Fire and Forest Meteorology Symposium/Fourth Conference on Biogeosciences.
-Available Sponsorship can be found here.
+There were several sponsorship opportunities available at the 33rd Conference on Agricultural and Forest Meteorology/12th Fire and Forest Meteorology Symposium/Fourth Conference on Biogeosciences.
 All sponsors will receive recognition on the conference website, conference program and signage at event sponsored.
-Interested companies and organizations should contact Gillian Peguero at email@example.com.

 Conference Registration Rates: